rebecca-desipio/Projects/README.md

  - objectDetection.ipynb (used to find the center locations of the spirals)
  - code_files/archSpiral, imagePreprocessing, and plottingFunctions hold functions that are called in rev4 notebook - solely used to keep the code a bit cleaner

+## Music Through the Decades
+Data visualization storyboard exploring the trends in music data across the decades.
+Link to published GitPages storyboard, submitted for course project.
+Voted top project by the professor. https://adwaitvt.github.io/Guided-Project2/

+Main Contributions:
+- js/decadeTopArtists.js
+- js/mainMessage.js
+- Designed and implemented the structure and aesthetic features of the storyboard using HTML and CSS

 ## Course assignments using JavaScript (and D3), HTML, and CSS

 Coded from scratch: